 If you do this, you then know how much your business can pay you as contractor dividends at any time.

 You should also be aware of what you should leave behind in your company to cover the various tax bills.

 If you follow the above methods, it makes sure that you do not leave your business short of its tax bills later on.

 How much dividend can I take -when your company pays you too much

 It is sensible to make sure that you do not take too much dividends as a UK contractor.
 If this does occur, you may have drawn dividends from the funds required to cover your company’s future tax bills.
 To sum up, you need to know what is available as ltd company dividends from your business profits before you draw them

 If you pay more dividends than are available at any moment, any surplus amounts will need to be treated as a director’s loan.
 As a result, you should try to repay any overpaid amounts as soon as possible.
 If you cannot do this currently and the loan remains outstanding, further tax issues can arise.

 If you ever find yourself in a position at any time where your company cannot pay its taxes, there are certain things that you need to consider.

-If you are a director of your own company, it’s certainly good to know how much dividend can I take.
-When you are aware of this you will know what you can draw from your company in terms of salary & dividends.
+If you are a director of your own company, it’s certainly good to know how much dividend can I take before you pay yourself a dividend.
+When you do a company profit check and are aware of this, you will know what you can draw from your company in terms of salary & dividends.
 It’s good practice to work out your business profit and keep a note of this on an ongoing basis.
-Doing this will keep you aware of the dividends you can take should the need arise.
+Doing this will keep you aware of the company dividends you can take should the need arise.
 Doing this also ensures that your business does not have financial difficulty later.

 As a final thought, now you know how much your business has in profit, you can also consider something else.
 When you take your dividends, how does this impact your tax position?
 If your income is above £50,000 gross, it will incur higher rates tax.
 Therefore, please read our article that covers the most tax-efficient way to pay yourself.